mb - Make buckets

 The --retention option specifies the retention period for the bucket.
 For more details about retention policy see gsutil help retention.

-The -b option specifies the Bucket Policy Only setting of the bucket.
-ACLs assigned to objects are not evaluated in buckets with Bucket Policy Only enabled.
+The -b option specifies the uniform bucket-level access setting of the bucket.
+ACLs assigned to objects are not evaluated in buckets with uniform bucket- level access enabled.
 Consequently, only IAM policies grant access to objects in these buckets.

 Bucket Storage Classes